She Ain't You

 "She Ain't You" is a song by American singer Chris Brown.
 The mid-tempo R&B record was written by Brown, Jean Baptiste, Ryan Buendia, Kevin McCall and Jason Boyd, and was produced by Free School.
 It was sent to urban contemporary radio in the United States on March 28, 2011, as the fourth US single from Brown's fourth studio album, F.A.M.E.
 (2011).
 Musically, "She Ain't You" samples the remixed version of SWV's "Right Here" (1993), as well as Michael Jackson's "Human Nature" (1983).
 The song's lyrics are about Brown missing his ex-girlfriend while he is in a new relationship.
-"She Ain't You" received positive reviews from music critics, that praised Brown's lyrical and vocal performance, as well as its production.
+"She Ain't You" received positive reviews from music critics who praised Brown's lyrical and vocal performance, as well as its production.

 "She Ain't You" reached number five on the US Hot R&B/Hip-Hop Songs chart, number 17 on the US Pop Songs chart, and number 27 on the US Billboard Hot 100 chart.
 Although it was only officially released in the US, the song also charted in Australia, Canada, New Zealand, Slovakia and the United Kingdom.
 The accompanying music video was directed by Colin Tilley and features Brown paying tribute to Michael Jackson.
 Brown performed "She Ain't You" at the 2011 BET Awards, on Today, and during his F.A.M.E.
 Tour.

 Background and composition

 "She Ain't You" was written by Shaun Malow, and was produced by Free School.
 It was recorded at Stadium Red Studios in New York City—and Brian Springer mixed the song at The Record Plant—a studio in Los Angeles, California.
 Springer was assisted by Iain Findlay and Mark Beaven.
 Sevyn Streeter of R&B girl group RichGirl performed background vocals on the song.
 The song was sent to urban contemporary radio in the United States on March 28, 2011.
 It also impacted rhythmic contemporary radio on April 19, 2011, and contemporary hit radio on May 31, 2011.
 A remix of "She Ain't You" featuring SWV premiered online on June 10, 2011.

 "She Ain't You" is a mid-tempo R&B, pop-flavored ballad, that features electronic and calm beats.
 The song is set in common time with a moderate tempo of 92 beats per minute.
 It is composed in the key of G major with Brown's vocal range spanning from the note of B_{2} to the note of B_{4}.
 It also makes use of the drums.
 "She Ain't You" contains a portion of a remixed version of SWV's "Right Here" (1993), which in turn samples Michael Jackson's "Human Nature" (1982).
 According to Najah Goldstein of WNOW-FM, it is "reminiscent of a 90's R&B love song."
-According to Scott Shetler of AOL Music, on the song, "an hopeful Brown sings about missing his ex-girlfriend, while living a new relationship."
+According to Scott Shetler of AOL Music, on the song, "an hopeful Brown sings about missing his ex-girlfriend, while [in] a new relationship."